abhishek0010/Building-a-Structured-Transparent-and-Well-Documented-AI-Team/README.md

    - Optionally register slash-commands based on [`slash-commands/`](slash-commands/) to standardize workflows.
 5. Start runs with an Orchestrator-style mode that:
    - Decomposes work into subtasks,
-   - Assigns Workers with scoped file patterns,
+   - Delegates to TDD phases (red → green → blue) with scoped file patterns,
-   - Routes results through a Reviewer when needed.
+   - Validates results through structured boomerang returns.

 This keeps the framework portable while preserving the core coordination patterns.